Injured Due To No Safety Glasses Or Goggles – Can I Claim?

-By Daniel Archer.
-Last Updated 6th May 2022.
+By Cat Way.
+Last Updated 26th July 2023.
 In this guide, we explain how you may be able to claim compensation after an accident at work with no safety goggles that leads to injuries.
 Whilst you are at work, your employer has a duty of care to keep you safe.
 Your employer should attempt to minimise or completely remove any risks to your health and safety wherever possible.
 However, in some workplace situations, this is not possible.
 Where it is not possible to remove the health and safety risk altogether, your employer should provide you with personal protective equipment or PPE.

 This can include safety eye goggles, helmets, boots and face masks, among other things.
 You may be concerned that if an employee is hurt on the job, there is no worker’s compensation, but if you suffer an injury at work because your employer has not provided suitable PPE, you may be able to claim against them.
 So for eye injuries in the workplace due to a lack of proper safety, we can help.
 Please speak to our personal injury lawyers for more information.

 - A guide to safety goggles injury claims